 2. Create a Custom Audience

-Custom audiences let you target specific groups of users with your Facebook and Instagram ads, so don't skip out on this step!
-We've outlined exactly how you can do it:
+Custom audiences let you target specific groups of people with your Facebook and Instagram ads, so don't skip out on this step!
+We've outlined exactly how you can do it.

 - In Business Manager, navigate to the "Audiences" section in the drop-down menu